mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/troubleshooting/debugging/index.md

   "message": "Received cmd: forceComplete"
   }
   ```
-After forcing the node-394:[node] step, we can then see that the Plan shows it in a COMPLETE state, and that the Plan is proceeding with node-395:
+After forcing the node-394:[node] step, we can then see that the plan shows it in a COMPLETE state, and that the plan is proceeding with node-395:

   ```shell
   dcos prometheus plan status deploy